zcrayman/tut-data/4/README.md

 }
 ```

-This test creates a sequential history of a single order id, saves that list into Gemfire, and then retrieves it using a new custom method.
+This test creates a sequential history of a single order id, saves that list into GemFire, and then retrieves it using a new custom method.

-Update the repository to read
+Update the repository to read:

+`src/main/java/com/yummynoodlebar/persistence/repository/OrderStatusRepository.java`
 ```java
 package com.yummynoodlebar.persistence.repository;